ifthenpay/prestashop8/readme.md

 * Configure MB WAY payment method:
 1. Activate Callback, by selecting this option the order state will update when a payment is received;
-2. (optional) Activate Cancel MB WAY Order, by selecting this option, MB WAY orders that are still unpaid 30 min after confirmation, will have status changed to "Cancelled";
+2. (optional) Activate Cancel MB WAY Order, by selecting this option, MB WAY orders that are still unpaid 30 min after confirmation, will have status changed to "Canceled";
 3. MB WAY Countdown, set to "Activate" by default, this option determines whether the MB WAY 5 minutes countdown is displayed or not after confirming order;
 4. Select a MB WAY key.
 Can only select from the MB WAY keys associated with your Backoffice key;
 5. (optional) Input minimum order value to only display this payment method for orders above it;